-Musical Futures is excited to announce we have been awarded funding for Disquiet, our first ever project that trains young music leaders in community settings, to run their own music clubs and was awarded Youth Music funding in 2017.
+Disquiet is Musical Futures’ first ever project that trains young music leaders in community settings, to run their own music clubs and was awarded Youth Music funding in 2017.

 Working in partnership with Ideas Test in Swale and Medway, Kent and Kent Music, the project has trained a number of young people aged 16-19 in workshop skills using the Musical Futures approach.

 Trainee music leaders will have the opportunity to:

-* develop music skills on a variety of instruments including guitar, vocals, keys, bass and drums.
+- develop music skills on a variety of instruments including guitar, ukulele, vocals, keyboard, bass and drums.

-* learn the Musical Futures approach that is used in schools across the UK and apply it to a community setting
+- learn the Musical Futures ‘Just Play’ approach used in many schools across the UK and apply it to a community setting

 Ideas Test is one of 21 Creative People and Places programmes supported by Arts Council England to increase participation in areas of low arts engagement.
-The project will take place at their arts venue, No. 34 in Sittingbourne, and Woodies Youth Centre in Rochester.
+The project will take place at their arts venue, No. 34 in Sittingbourne.

 Disquiet is supported by a £23,390 grant from Youth Music and will run until April 2018.